postmanlabs/postman-docs/src/pages/docs/security/token-scanner.md

 page_id: "token-scanner"
 search_keyword: "password security, secret scanning, secret, API key security"
 ---
-Postman scans your public workspaces, collections, environments, and documentation to find accidentally exposed tokens and protects your organization and prevents malicious users from exploiting the tokens.
+The Postman Token Scanner scans your public workspaces, collections, environments, and documentation to find accidentally exposed tokens.
+This protects your organization and prevents malicious users from exploiting the tokens.

 > Token Scanner is available only on the [Enterprise plan](https://www.postman.com/pricing/) and is enabled by default.